IntelliTect/CodingGuidelines/README.md

 > for the whole array of names to be returned before you can access the array.
 Therefore, when you are working with many
 > files and directories, EnumerateDirectories can be more efficient.
 > The returned collection is not cached; each call to the GetEnumerator on the collection will start a new enumeration.
+>

+##### Guidelines Site Maintenance
+ There are two github actions that are used to update the CodingGuidelinesSite.
+One action ( *Update csharp Markdown* ) will run automatically when the XML file in the master branch is updated via a commit.
+The CodingGuidelines github page will then reflect the changes.
+After reviewing the "dev" site, there is another action ( *Update Docs Folder on CodingGuidelinesSite* ) that will move the new markdown file to production site [CodingGuidelinesSite]( https://intellitect.github.io/CodingGuidelinesSite/).
+There is also another action to manually run a xml to md conversion on any branch.